-- Frederick W. Taylor is best known for defining the techniques of scientific management, the systematic study of relationships between people and tasks for the purpose of redesigning the work process to increase efficiency. - Taylor believed that if the amount of time and effort that each worker expends to produce a unit of output (a finished good or service) can be reduced by increasing specialization and the division of labor, the production process will become more efficient. - Based on his experiments and observations as a manufacturing manager in a variety of settings, he developed four principles to increase efficiency in the workplace: - Principle 1: Study the way workers perform their tasks, gather all the informal job knowledge that workers possess, and experiment with ways of improving how tasks are performed. - o Principle 2: Codify the new methods of performing tasks into written rules and standard operating procedures. - Principle 3: Carefully select workers who possess skills and abilities that match the needs of the task, and train them to perform the task according to the established rules and procedures. - o Principle 4: Establish a fair or acceptable level of performance for a task, and then develop a pay system that rewards performance above the acceptable level. - Managers in many organizations chose to implement the new principles of scientific management selectively.
-This decision ultimately resulted in problems: - For example, some managers using scientific management obtained increases in performance, but rather than sharing performance gains with workers through bonuses as Taylor had advocated, they simply
+- Based on his experiments and observations as a manufacturing manager in a variety of settings, he developed four principles to increase efficiency in the workplace: - Principle 1: Study the way workers perform their tasks, gather all the informal job knowledge that workers possess, and experiment with ways of improving how tasks are performed. - Principle 2: Codify the new methods of performing tasks into written rules and standard operating procedures. - Principle 3: Carefully select workers who possess skills and abilities that match the needs of the task, and train them to perform the task according to the established rules and procedures. - Principle 4: Establish a fair or acceptable level of performance for a task, and then develop a pay system that rewards performance above the acceptable level. - Managers in many organizations chose to implement the new principles of scientific management selectively.
+This decision ultimately resulted in problems: - For example, some managers using scientific management obtained increases in performance, but rather than sharing performance gains with workers through bonuses as Taylor had advocated, they simply increased the amount of work that each worker was expected to do. - Workers also learned that performance increases often meant fewer jobs and a greater threat of layoffs because fewer workers were needed. - The specialized, simplified jobs were often monotonous and repetitive, and many workers became dissatisfied with their jobs.